 2015-16 Together with Birgit Schumacher, I conducted a documentary analysis to understand the conditions that led to and enable the institutionalisation of the Berlin State-Europe Schools (Staatliche Europa-Schule Berlin) that offers bilingual education in nine different language combinations. (see Meier and Schumacher, 2016)

 (2011-12) I conducted research in an English-French bilingual school project in London.
 This study was funded by Esmée Fairbairn Foundation.
 I was interested in the cooperation between two school systems (French independent and English state school), the language communities, and the implications of this for learners and their school.
-See www.bien.org.uk and Meier, 2012).
+See Meier (2012).
+Directory of bilingual education programmes in the UK and Australia: www.bien.org.uk

 (2009-10) Assessment of the year abroad in modern language degrees.
 This included a survey among students and tutors at the University of Bath with the aim to review the assessment process of this particular largley autonomous learning experience.
 Based on one of my recommendations, I was involved in the follow-on debriefing pilot project (see Meier and Daniels, 2013) .

 (2005-2009) I have conducted research in Berlin (Staatliche Europa-Schule) where about 6000 children and young people are taught in German and one other language throughout their schooling (13 years).
 These other languages are locally spoken languages, namely English, French, Greek, Italian, Polish, Russian, Spanish, Turkish.
 I found that this school system for instance benefits group cohesion and conflict resolution skills, and that it could serve as a model for other multilingual parts of Europe, including the UK.
 (See Meier 2009, 2010, 2014).